-Visits focus on learning the basics of common technology devices or applications, such as Zoom, FaceTime, email, text or downloading and installing apps.
-Volunteers can assist with a smart phones, tablets or computers.
-Those who are already tech users can request help on specific tech questions, for example, organizing files and emails, or starting a social media account.
-The older adults and volunteers can meet for a one-time session, or multiple visits depending on learning needs and schedules.
+Visits can focus on learning common technology use such as new devices, Zoom, email, social media and entertainment, searching the internet (“Googling”), installing and using new apps and so much more.
+Older adults and volunteers can meet for a one-time session or multiple visits depending on learning interests and schedules.
 With the overall goal of using technology to stay socially connected and to get the services and resources needed to maintain independence, the program is designed for older adults to learn at their own pace and focus on the technology that they want to learn.

 For more information or to enroll: call (917) 441-3706 or e-mail us.

 DOROT has created a series of basic technology guides on a variety of topics, including Zoom, that are available to all.
 Designed for older adults, the guides have clear directions, are written in everyday language and include large pictures of what is seen on the screen during each step.

 DOROT’s Tech Coaching program is generously funded by The Fan Fox and Leslie R. Samuels Foundation.